AFNetworking/AFNetworking/README.md

 Once testing dependencies are installed, you can execute the test suite via the 'iOS Tests' and 'OS X Tests' schemes within Xcode.

-### Running Tests from the Command Line

-Tests can also be run from the command line or within a continuous integration environment.
-The [`xcpretty`](https://github.com/supermarin/xcpretty) utility needs to be installed before running the tests from the command line:

-    $ gem install xcpretty

-Once `xcpretty` is installed, you can execute the suite via `rake test`.

 ## Credits

 AFNetworking is owned and maintained by the [Alamofire Software Foundation](http://alamofire.org).